michaelborck-presentations/ai-in-pedagogical-design-and-delivery/content/assessment/README.md

 #### Opening Statement
 You might introduce it as:

-> "This 15-minute assessment helps personalize your learning.
+> "This 15-minute assessment helps personalise your learning.
 You're not being graded—we're just understanding where you're starting so we can focus on what's most useful for you.
 Your results stay with you."

 #### During the Quiz
 - Run locally (no internet needed)